kankankankankankan/github-trending/README.md

 ## Python

+* 【2024-11-15】[aigc-apps / EasyAnimate](https://github.com/aigc-apps/EasyAnimate) - 📺 An End-to-End Solution for High-Resolution and Long Video Generation Based on Transformer Diffusion
 * 【2024-11-08】[geekcomputers / Python](https://github.com/geekcomputers/Python) - My Python Examples
 * 【2024-11-08】[cvat-ai / cvat](https://github.com/cvat-ai/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
 Used and trusted by teams at any scale, for data of any scale.
 * 【2024-11-08】[microsoft / graphrag](https://github.com/microsoft/graphrag) - A modular graph-based Retrieval-Augmented Generation (RAG) system